 4) Check the links and where they lead your users

-Broken links may appear in the process of your website construction, adding and removing certain pages or for other reasons.
+Broken links may appear in the process of your website construction, adding and removing certain pages, or for other reasons.
 This can be checked either by visiting all the pages or by using special link checking tools (a better option for large sites).
-You should also make sure external links open in a new tab or window so users don’t leave you too soon.
+You should also make sure external links open in a new tab or window, so users don’t leave you too soon.
 Your logo should lead to your homepage, that’s a golden rule.
 Besides, if you have an old website, be sure to redirect its pages to the new one.
 Don’t lose your old users!

 5) Set up a 404 page: provide understandable feedback

 If a page doesn’t exist, your users should be informed about it in an understandable way and provided with some other options.
-Don’t just let them leave but direct them to your homepage or offer other pages that might be interesting for them.
-Besides, your 404 page can have an interesting and visually appealing design, maybe with a touch of humour.
+Don’t just let them leave, but direct them to your homepage or offer other pages that might be interesting for them.
+Besides, your 404 page can have an interesting and visually appealing design, maybe with a touch of humor.
 If something cannot be found, a nice 404 page is a way to turn annoyance into a smile.